-Observe that in the definition of a semi-directed network, (V1) and (V2) are applied to the root ρ (and only ρ) after replacing arcs not entering reticulations with edges.
+Note that in a directed network only operation (V3) may be applicable.
+Also observe that in the definition of a semi-directed network, (V1) and (V2) are applied to the root ρ (and only ρ) after replacing arcs not entering reticulations with edges.